Skip to main content

 " Some day or the other you have to, you know that."

-" Not this soon Ajabde.
+" Not this soon, Ajabdeh.
 Not now."
 He seemed to plead. " Right now we have dreams to achieve."

 " You are my queen.
 You are the One."
-His voice choked. " If I ever know what Love is for you Ajabde.
-You Inspire me."
-A drop of tear appeared on her cheeks as he wiped it away and she hugged him.
+His voice choked. " If I ever know what Love is for you, Ajabdeh.
+You inspire me."
+A drop of tear appeared on her cheeks as he wiped it away, and she hugged him.
 He leaned slightly on her weight as he smiled.

 " You are a very bad wife, you know."
 He said, wiping away his tears.